-Margeaux Randolph serves as VP of Leadership Development at Reframe Labs, where she seeks out and supports the growth of aspiring school launchers in Los Angeles.
+Margeaux Randolph serves as Chief Program Officer at Reframe Labs, where she seeks out and supports the growth of aspiring school launchers in Los Angeles.
 Before joining Reframe, Margeaux co-founded edDataZone, a consultancy focused on strategic planning, school market analysis, and school facilities planning.
 Previously, she served as director of the Louisiana state voucher program, and as a Senior Manager at Leading Educators, where she built data systems and supported expansion of teacher leadership development programs in New Orleans, Kansas City, and Washington, D.C.
 Margeaux has also served as a middle school math teacher and led the implementation of math software programs in the Los Angeles, Inglewood, and Fontana Unified School Districts.
 In 2006, Margeaux was a recipient of an American Planning Association Award, Proclamation from the City Council of New Orleans, and honored at the International Architecture Biennale in Venice, Italy for her work on post-Katrina redevelopment.
 Margeaux earned her undergraduate degree from Massachusetts Institute of Technology, and Master of Public Policy from the University of Southern California.